 The Willpower Instinct by Kelly McGonigal (A practical book on using self-control to end habits that don’t serve you well.
 It explains the science behind willpower, and helps you put your brain to work for you).

 Ditching Diets by Gillian Riley (This is a helpful, easy-to-read book for anyone who wants to learn how to eat well – without dieting, obsessing over food, or overeating.)
 Gillian also has a website, eatingless.com.

 The Mind and the Brain by Jeffrey Schwartz (This book explains the science behind neuroplasticity.
 It helped explain why my binge eating habit faded after I stopped acting on the urges.)

 You are Not Your Brain by Jeffrey Schwartz (A self-help guide to using neuroplasticity to overcome bad habits and challenges)

-The Bulimia Help Method, by Richard Kerr, founder of bulmiahelp.org.
+The Bulimia Help Method, by Richard and Ali Kerr, founders of bulmiahelp.org.
 The method is a five-step process that teaches those seeking recovery how to stop bingeing, relearn normal eating, and achieve lifelong recovery.